KeetKhat/TV-B-Boy/README.md

 ## How to compile it
 1. Clone the git
-2. Put the content of the include folder on your include folder located in your GDK copy
+2. Put the content of the include folder on your include folder located in your GBDK copy
 3. Compile it "**lcc -Wl-yp0x143=0x80 -o TVBB.gbc TV-B-Boy.c**"